I'm a 30-something mum of one living in South Wales and sharing recipes, travel posts, and craft guides.

 - 2 star anise

-- 1 tbsp mustard, any type will do
+- 1 tablespoon mustard, any type will do

-- Place the ham in a large pan of water and bring to boil for 5 minutes to get rid of any salt on the meat.
+- Place the ham in a large pan of water and bring to boil for 5 minutes.
+This step gets rid of any salt on the meat.

 - Once boiled, drain the meat and place in the slow cooker (or in a pot on the stove) along with the onion and star anise.